bradleesand/cppgm-pa3/README.md

 ### Design Notes (Optional)

 One way to solve PA3 is to create another implementation of `IPPTokenStream` for PA3 that accumulates `preprocessing-tokens` until it gets `new-line` and then sends them off for evaluation and "post-tokenization".
-You can create some other class like `CtrlExprEvaluator` that parses and evaluates the sequence of tokens.
+You can create some other class like `CtrlExprEvaluator` that parses and evaluates these sequences of tokens.

 To match the sequence of tokens to the grammar you will need to write a parser.
 It is recommended to read chapter 4 of the dragon book if you have it.

-Although the PA3 grammar is LR(1) and you could in theory solve the assignment by writing an LR parser generation tool that takes the grammar and automatically generates a parser for it, that is _not recommended_ for this assignment.
+Although the PA3 grammar is LR(1), and you could in theory solve the assignment by writing an LR parser generation tool that takes the grammar and automatically generates a parser for it, that is _not recommended_ for this assignment.
 There are two reasons.
 The first is that it will take longer to implement than the recommended way.
 The second is that although an LR parser is easy for this particular grammar, for C++ as a whole it is not the proven approach.

 Most agree that a top-down approach makes it easier to deal with the special cases needed to parse C++.
 For example, both GCC and Clang use a hand-written top-down approach.
 It is true that some have succeeeded in writing LR parsers for C++ using disambiguation techniques like GLR, however we will be recommending and supporting "the typical top-down approach" in this course.
 You should understand that there is contention on this point.

-If you have your heart set on LR parsing than you may hand-write an LR parser generation tool, and build and execute this tool from your Makefile.
+> Side Note: If you are determined to ignore our advice and use LR parsing than you may hand-write an LR parser generation tool, and build and execute this tool from your Makefile.
 As per the usual course restrictions, you may not use a third-party parser generation tool - you have to write it yourself.
-There is instructions in the back of dragon chapter 4 about how to do this.
-GLR just means that you solve shift/reduce and reduce/reduce conflicts by searching both options in parallel - no such conflicts exist in this particular grammar.
+The algorithms to do this are described in the second half of chapter 4 of the dragon book.
+GLR is not covered in the dragon.
+GLR just means that you solve shift/reduce and reduce/reduce conflicts by searching both options in parallel - but no such conflicts exist in this particular grammar.
+To LR parse the larger C++ grammar you will need GLR.

 The recommended way to parse is to write a hand-written predictive top-down parser.
 To deal with the left recursion in the PA3 grammar, you simply use iteration and manually preserve the associativity.